ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 1. You will need  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 You will also want to [install and configure an R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#configure-ide) to use with R Client.

+2. Install packages needed for these scripts.
+Execute the following code in R:
+<pre><code>
+install.packages("data.table")
+install.packages("ROCR")
+q()
+n
+</code></pre>

-2. Open the four files in the R directory into your IDE configured with R Client.
+3. Open the four files in the R directory into your IDE configured with R Client.

-3. Replace the connection string at the top of each file with details of your login and database name in each of the four files.
+4. Replace the connection string at the top of each file with details of your login and database name in each of the four files.
 For example:
 <br/>
 <img src="../Images/r2.png">

 (Note: You can use “.” for the server name as shown here if using a local SQL Server (on the same machine as your code).

-4. The scripts perform the following actions:
+5. The scripts perform the following actions:

     a.
 Step1_input_data.R:  Simulates the 4 input datasets